How to Become Endorsed in Infant-Family Early Childhood Mental Health

-The endorsement process establishes a standard of excellence that can be used by professionals to document their expertise, by employers to determine hiring practices, and by consumers to guide decision-making about providers.
+The endorsement process establishes a standard of excellence that professionals can use to document their expertise, employers can use to determine hiring practices, and consumers can use to guide decision-making about providers.

-There are 3 stages to become endorsed.
-These include preparation, gathering supporting documents and completion and submission of the application.
+Endorsement has three stages: preparation, gathering supporting documents and completion and submission of the application.
+Scroll to details in the columns below.

-Supplemental request may be completed online for those currently holding an endorsement certificate.
-If you have a TMHP or MHS endorsement and meet the criteria for a change you may use this application.
-You may use this form to add a RPF I/II or RP Mentor endorsement. ($75 fee to process the supplemental endorsement application-payble to WestEd)
+Supplemental Endorsements: If you already have a TMHP or MHS endorsement certificate from the California Center, seek a change to ATMHP and/or reflective practice enhanced endorsement and meet the criteria for change, you may complete the online supplemental request application.
+You can also use this form to add an RPF I/II or RP Mentor endorsement.
+Submit the application with a $75 non-refundable processing fee payable to WestEd.

-1a Become familiar with the endorsement categories and resource materials
+1a Familiarize yourself with the endorsement categories and resource materials.

-2d Develop a brief narrative of your learning experiences indicating how you met the required training Example
+2d Develop a brief narrative of your learning experiences indicating how you met the required training.
+MHS example TMHP example

 Reflective Practice Facilitator (RPF) applicants also need:

-2f Request at least one letter of recommendation for reflective practice facilitator endorsement
+2f Request at least one letter of recommendation for reflective practice facilitator endorsement.
+(On official agency letterhead.)

-2g Names and contact information for 3 people who have received RPF from the applicant
+2g Names and contact information of three people who have received RPF from the applicant.

 RPF Mentor applicants also need:

-2h Additional letters of recommendation as a mentor documenting the RPF you have received related to the work you have done to help others (mentored) become RPF’s.
+2h Additional letters of recommendation as a mentor documenting the RPF you have received related to the work you have done to help (mentor) others become RPF’s.

-You will receive an email verification of receipt of the application and fee.
-The review process can take up to 6 weeks.
+You will receive an email verification of receipt of your application and fee.
+The review process can take up to six weeks.